tim-projects/aegis-tui/current-task.md

-# Current Task: Implement "Enter-to-Search" for OTP entries
+# Current Task: Implement Arrow Key Navigation for OTP entries

 ## Objective
-Rework the interactive OTP selection in `aegis-cli.py` to use a simpler "enter-to-search" filtering mechanism.
-The user will type a search string and press Enter to apply the filter, revealing codes only when a single match is found.
-The previous "search as you type" code will be retained but disabled.
+Enhance the interactive OTP selection in `aegis-cli.py` by implementing a Text User Interface (TUI) with arrow key navigation for selecting entries.
+The user will be able to move a cursor up and down the filtered list and press Enter to reveal the OTP for the selected entry.

 ## Status
-Previous attempts to implement "search as you type" proved to be complex and did not work as intended.
-We are now pivoting to a simpler "enter-to-search" approach to ensure basic filtering functionality.
+Previous attempts with "search-as-you-type" and a simple "enter-to-search" revealed limitations in user experience for multi-result scenarios.
+We are now pivoting to a `ncurses`-based TUI to provide a more intuitive selection mechanism.
 Vault generation and decryption are successful, and the `aegis-cli.py` application runs without runtime errors (aside from the expected `termios.error` in this environment).

 ## Findings & Mitigations